 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction…

 It is in the pain that God can comfort us.
 He is the God who Sees.
-When we grieve the end of a season, and we can not clearly see our purpose moving into the future, He is waiting to gently remind us that He has plans for us, good plans.
-(Jeremiah 29:11) He does not remove the pain, but He tells us that He has a purpose in the pain.
+When we grieve the end of a season and we can not clearly see our purpose moving into the future, He is waiting to gently remind us that He has plans for us—good plans.
+(Jeremiah 29:11) He does not remove the pain.
+Rather He tells us that He has a purpose in the pain.

 Our Pain Gives Us the Compassion to Comfort Others